 Headquartered in Chantilly, Virginia, Justice Federal Credit Union’s field of membership (FOM) is wider than its name might suggest, with an easy membership requirement available to all U.S. citizens and alien residents.
 Membership in either the National Sheriffs’ Association (NSA) or the National Native American Law Enforcement Association (NNALEA) qualifies for Justice Federal membership.

 The NSA has a "Citizens Sustaining Membership" ($22) that is “open to anyone who supports law enforcement,” regardless of employment status.

 Membership is open to both Native and Non-Native Americans.
 Members do not have to be law enforcement officers.
 The National membership fee is $15.

-Note: An “easy membership requirement” does not necessarily equate to an easy joining process, as evidenced by DA reader, me1004’s, comments from an earlier blog post for Justice FCU.
+Note: An “easy membership requirement” does not necessarily equate to an easy joining process, as evidenced by DA reader, me1004’s, comments from an earlier blog post for Justice Federal.